pskfyi/minecraft-outlander-modpack/pack/config.md

 - Disabled the damage effect when trying to mine an unmineable block because it triggers at inappropriate times when playing with a trackpad.

+- Removed the bone knife.

+- Lowered bone pickaxe tool tier to match wood rather than stone tools, preventing it from mining iron and copper.

-- Skipped the entire bone tier of tools.
+- Adjusted durability of all tools.

+- Added custom JEI/REI integration for knapping, using KubeJS.

+- Customized all tool recipes and added a table recipe for bone shards.

 ## Paragliders